NextronSystems/asgard-manual/usage/commandline.rst

 Agent Installer Update
 ^^^^^^^^^^^^^^^^^^^^^^

 You need to update the agent installer as well, so that newly added assets will directly use the current agent version.
 This is a manual task as you might have customized your installers.
-If this is the case you have to repack the agent installers as explained in :ref:`Creating Custom Agent Installer`.
+If this is the case you have to repack the agent installers as explained in :ref:`chapter 6.4 Creating Custom Agent Installer <usage/commandline:Creating Custom Agent Installer>`.

 If you use the default installer without any modifications you can run the following command to update the agent installers:

 .. code::

    sudo asgard2-repacker

-.. _create-custom-agent-installer:

 Creating Custom Agent Installer
 -------------------------------